rajnandan1/Sankhya/README.md

 ## Contribution
 - Fork the repo -> Edit -> Raise a PR
-- For mozilla change the manifest version 2 from 3
+- For mozilla change the manifest version to 2 from 3